Last updated on April 5th, 2023

 I use mealworms in a similar fashion as red worms, but I typically use a whole meal worm at a time for bluegill.
 I still leave a portion of the mealworm hanging off the end of the hook for movement.

 If you’re not the type who can sit back, relax, and wait for your bobber to start dancing, then that’s okay.
 There are plenty of great artificial baits for bluegill.
 Pretty much anything that creates movement and could be mistaken for another small fish or an insect will work.
-But I’ve found that even with hungry bluegill, some artificial baits work better than others.
-Here’s my top four picks for best bluegill lures.
+But I’ve found that even with hungry bluegill, some lures work better than others.
+Here’s my top four picks.

 While you can certainly catch bream and sunfish on a plastic worm, a smaller plastic grub is often the better choice.
 These grubs closely mimic traditional worms or grubs that a bluegill would naturally eat, so it’s easy to see why they’re effective.
 The best part is, unlike live bait, you’ll be able to reuse the plastic grub for multiple catches.